You are a designer. Or an artist. Or a photographer. Or someone who makes things with their hands and their eyes.

 Try this:

-Create a single HTML file called index.html.
-Make it a full-screen interactive particle animation — hundreds of small dots drifting slowly across a dark background, responding gently to mouse movement.
+Create a full-screen interactive particle animation — hundreds of small dots drifting slowly across a dark background, responding gently to mouse movement.
 Use soft, warm colours.
 Make it beautiful and meditative.
-It should open directly in a browser with no server needed.
+When you’re done, open it in my browser so I can see it.

 Press Enter.
 Watch.